Initiatives for SDGs

 Regarding the problem of lead contained in our metal accessories

-In a series of reports on "the problem of high concentrations of lead contained in metal accessories", there is an impression that imported products such as those made in China and inexpensive products for children contain a large amount of lead.
-I will give it, but it depends on the manufacturing method actually used.
+In a series of reports on "the problem that metal accessories contain high concentration of lead", I got the impression that imported products such as those made in China and cheap products for children contain a lot of lead.
+I will give it, but it depends on what kind of manufacturing method it was actually made.

-We will take this opportunity to revise our awareness of lead, work to understand the lead content in our products, call out the lead content status and handling precautions for the product, and at the same time check if there is any regulation.
-Regardless of lead-free, we will continue to develop manufacturing methods and products.
+We will take this opportunity to change our awareness of lead, strive to understand the lead content in our products, and call attention to the lead content and handling of the products, and at the same time, whether or not they are subject to regulation.
+Regardless of this, we will continue to develop manufacturing methods and products for lead-free operation.

 Use of biomass (plant-derived) plastic